wlmccrae/shapeshifters/journals/victoria_pratt.md

 ### Tuesday, 4/25/23
 Worked on adding functionality to update event and delete an event.
 When a user views their hosted events, the event cards have an "Update" button and a "Delete" button.
 Able to delete events now, but the update event modal doesn't work yet.
 The modal comes up but it doesn't actually update the event.

+### Tuesday, 4/26/23

+### Friday, 4/25/23
+Changes to SQL tables to display host name for attending and hosting events, cleaned up code and remo